fermyon/spin/docs/content/sips/013-sqlite.md

 // Close the specified `connection`.
 close: func(conn: connection)

-// A result of a query
+// A result of making a query
-record query-result {
-  // The names of the columns retrieved in the query
-  columns: list<string>,
+type query-result = u32

-  // The row results each containing the values for all the columns for a given row
+// Get columns for a given `query-result`
-  rows: list<row-result>,
-}
+get-columns: func(query-result: query-result) -> expected<list<string>, error>

+// Get a `row-result` at a given index for a given `query-result`
+get-row-result: func(query-result: query-result, index: u32) -> expected<option<row-result>, error>

+// Free the query result resource
+free-query-result: func(query-result: query-result)

 // A set of values for each of the columns in a query-result record row-result {